 residency laws had a number of adverse consequences.

-cases involving homelessness have shed light on this unconsidered consequence.
+involving homelessness have shed light on this unconsidered consequence.
 In 2009, Thomas Pauli, Michigan registrant,

-died of hypothermia after being denied shelter because shelters were too close to schools ; Pauli’s
+died of hypothermia after being denied shelter because shelters were too close to schools ; Pauli’s death eventually

-who choose to obey the law live in that small percentage of land where they can still legally reside.
-This has caused
+choose to obey the law live in that small percentage of land where they can still legally reside.
+This has caused some

 CASE STUDY: IOWA

-as sex offenders could not reside within 2000 feet of any place children congregate.
+sex offenders could not reside within 2000 feet of any place children congregate.
 The impact of the law was immediate.

-Rural motels and trailer parks were filled with registrants as they flock to the few places left in the state
+Rural motels and trailer parks were filled with registrants as they flock to the few places left in the state where they could

 The 2007 Iowa monitoring report found that the number of sex crime convictions actually increased in the two years